 The fresh water flow meter in the PBRO water closet is not functioning despite replacing the batteries.

 The diesel fuel pump flow meter in the Powerhouse is not functioning despite replacing the batteries.

+The rail cart axles are badly corroded and may need replacement in the near future.

 Solar/Electric